Shikihide stable

 Shikihide-oyakata was in poor health for much of 2020, and his wife in her role as okamisan took an increasing role in running the stable, even overseeing training.
 Half the stable's wrestlers ran away in early August 2020, complaining about her strict behavior and invasions of their privacy.
 They were persuaded to return, and although no violence was involved the Sumo Association's compliance committee is continuing to investigate and interview the wrestlers involved.

+In April 2025, the stable's 33 year-old jonidan-ranked wrestler Wakatozakura died from necrotizing fasciitis (flesh-eating disease), the first active wrestler to die since April 2021.

 Ring name conventions

 Some wrestlers at this stable take ring names or shikona that end with the character 桜 (read: sakura or zakura), in deference to their coach and the stable's owner, the former Kitazakura.
 Examples include Wakatozakura, Abezakura, and Shōnanzakura.
 The last named (previously known as Hattorizakura) has attracted some attention for his persistence in the face of an almost complete lack of success: as of January 2020, Shonanzakura had recorded only three wins in 180 bouts, and once had to be told by the ringside judges to fight properly after he repeatedly tried to lose to an opponent by deliberately falling down without being touched.